-- Mould can only be on the top surface of your SCOBY which comes in contact with the air.
-Therefore if you see some brown dark stuff just below the new film on top of your kombucha brew(your baby SCOBY) then that is completely normal and is just yeast growth, which is totally harmless.
+- Mould can only be on the surface of your SCOBY which comes in contact with the air.
+Therefore if you see some brown dark stringy stuff hanging below the new film on top of your kombucha brew(your baby SCOBY) then that is completely normal and is just yeast growth, which is totally harmless.

 What can you do to avoid getting mould on your kombucha SCOBY?

-- Keep house plants in a different room.
+- Keep house plants in a different room to your kombucha batch.